SignalK/specification/gitbook-docs/data_model_multiple_values.md

 }
 ```

-It has come from device `sources.0183.ttyUSB0.GP`, where further details can be found.
+It has come from device `sources.ttyUSB0.GP`, where further details can be found.

-If another value with different source arrives, we add the `values` attribute with and values are in there - if its our
+If another value with different source arrives, the Signal K server will add the `values` attribute with values from
-preferred source (from persistent config) we auto-switch to it, otherwise we just record it.
-It look like this:
+both the first and second sources.
+The initial source‘s data will continue to populate the `value` property in the key.

 ```json
 {